 Use a font packet to add or clear downloaded fonts from memory, upload the font buffer, or upload the cell size information for a particular font.
+The font packet is useful when downloading fonts.
 If using downloaded fonts, the font number and the number of bytes each downloaded font uses is listed.
 This packet does not list the number of bytes the standard printer fonts use.